-Health for Life is a comprehensive weight management program at NewYork-Presbyterian/Weill Cornell Medical Center for overweight pre-adolescents and adolescents.
-It was begun in 2006 in response to the nationwide obesity crisis.
+Health 4 Life (H4L) is a family-centered lifestyle intervention program for overweight children and adolescents at NewYork-Presbyterian.
+It was established in 2006 in response to the nationwide obesity crisis.

 Our mission is to provide a safe and supportive environment for 4-18 year-olds and their families who are interested in improved health through healthier diets and increased physical activity.

 Participants begin with a clinical visit for a medical/nutrition/psychosocial intake and for a physical fitness assessment.
 In this setting, individuals meet with the interdisciplinary team of a pediatrician, registered dietitian, social worker, and exercise physiologist.
 Dietary and exercise goals are discussed and tailored to meet each family’s needs.
 Clinical appointments are provided both in person and through video visits.